evesamani/article-INSEE-2025/README.md

 Two-month internship in the Employment and Income from Activity department (DERA) of the INSEE General Directorate (DG) in Montrouge, France.

-Internship supervisors : Benjamin Gilbert (administrator INSEE) and Fanny Godet (administrator INSEE).
+Internship supervisors : Benjamin Gilbert (administrator INSEE) and Fanny Godet (administrator INSEE)./
-<u> Internship subject :<u/> *Historical study of gender inequalities in the senior civil service (1978 - 2021).*
+<u> Internship subject :<u/> *Historical study of gender inequalities in the senior civil service (1978 - 2021).*/
 Databases : General state files (Fichiers généraux de l'Etat, 1978-2009), Siasp (2010 - 2021) [French administrative databases].

 **INSEE Focus publication upcoming (only available in French)**

 Nota Bene : In this repository, you'll find working and unpublished results, as well as sample code.
 My internship report is in French.